bufbuild-ru/docs/docs/bsr/admin/on-prem/installation/index.md

 == OIDC

 In the OIDC IdP, create a new application to represent the BSR and provide the callback URL.
-If OIDC is being configured in Okta, please follow our [Okta - OIDC guide](../../instance/sso/okta-oidc/).To configure OIDC authentication in the BSR, set the following Helm values:
+If OIDC is being configured in Okta, please follow our [Okta - OIDC guide](../../instance/sso/okta-oidc/).

+To configure OIDC authentication in the BSR, set the following Helm values:

 ```yaml
 auth: